Net-Advantage/Nabs.Docs/DeveloperFundamentals/Logging/MessageTemplate.md

 This approach uses string interpolation to contruct the "message".
 However, you may have noticed that you receive the following warning [CA2254: Template should be a static expression](https://learn.microsoft.com/en-nz/dotnet/fundamentals/code-analysis/quality-rules/ca2254).

-Let us examine the source code for the above extension method to discover the reason for this warning:
+Examining the source code for the above extension method we discover the reason for this warning:

 ```csharp
 //